Kong/docs.konghq.com/app/konnect/dev-portal/register-and-create-app.md

 **Application credentials:** Credentials authorize developers to access an application.
 You can generate credentials automatically, or  manage them manually through an Identity Provider (IdP), like OIDC.

-**Developer Portal:** The Dev Portal allows developers like you to locate, access, and consume APIs.
-Using the Dev Portal, you can browse and search API documentation, test API endpoints, manage your own credentials, and view your API consumption in the Analytics page.
+**Developer Portal:** Using the Dev Portal, you can browse and search API documentation, test API endpoints, manage your own credentials, and view your API consumption in the Analytics page.
 {% endcapture %}

 {{ konnect_concepts | markdownify }}